 Introduction to Long Beach, California

-Long Beach, located on San Pedro Bay, just south of Los Angeles, is the fifth-largest city in California, with a diverse population of nearly 500,000.
-Initially developed as a beachside resort in the 1880's, the city was incorporated in 1888.
-Today, Long Beach is the second-busiest port in the country and a center of commerce and industry, with companies like Boeing, Raytheon and Gulfstream based in the city.
+Long Beach, located on San Pedro Bay, just south of Los Angeles, was initially developed as a beachside resort in the 1880s.
+The city was incorporated in 1888.
+Today, Long Beach is one of the busiest port in the country and a center of commerce and industry, with companies like Boeing, Raytheon and Gulfstream based in the city.
 The oil industry and tourism (the Queen Mary is now based there) are also important to the city's economy.

 Long Beach Culture